breftejk/STM32-Simon-Says/README.md

 # Simon Says Game

-This repository contains the source code for a Simon Says game project developed for an STM32 microcontroller using STM32CubeIDE.
-The project was created as a final project for the CA LAB course.
+Simon Says Game - An STM32CubeIDE project implementing a classic Simon Says memory game with LED sequences, multi-player support, and ranking systems.
+Developed as a project for the Computer Architecture course at Bialystok University of Technology.
+Documentation is available in both Polish and English.

 ## Project Overview